YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buft *BufferT) SetValBAry(tptoken uint64, errstr *BufferT, value []byte) error

 - If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
-- If the length of :code:`val` is greater than the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`, make no changes and return INVSTRLEN.
+- If the length of :code:`value` is greater than the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`, make no changes and return INVSTRLEN.
-- Otherwise, copy the bytes of :code:`val` to the referenced buffer and set the :code:`len_used` field to the length of :code:`val`.
+- Otherwise, copy the bytes of :code:`value` to the referenced buffer and set the :code:`len_used` field to the length of :code:`value`.

 ++++++++++++++++++++++++
 Go BufferT SetValStr()